Government lawyers are often cast into the role of fortune-tellers.

 - Risk: Whether financial or reputational, what is the risk at hand?

-This data then automatically populates reports that can provide real-time looks at the Legal Department’s workload – and shine a light on problematic areas early…ahead of angry constituents or negative headlines.
+This data then automatically populates legal analytics reports that can provide real-time looks at the Legal Department’s workload – and shine a light on problematic areas early…ahead of angry constituents or negative headlines.

 2. Budget Better

-A modern matter management platform provides the data necessary to construct a smart budget – and the evidence to defend it.
+A modern matter management system provides the data necessary to construct a smart budget – and the evidence to defend it.

 First, by providing insight into the team’s workload over the past fiscal year, the Legal Department is armed with meaningful intelligence to construct the budget for the next year.
 This includes addressing any problematic trends, as discussed above, but also ensuring the team is “right-resourcing” its legal spend, both internally and externally.